 The California Bar Exam is administered in February and July* of each year, typically during the last week of the month that includes a Wednesday.
 The exam is administered over two days and has three parts:

-The written tests account for 50% of your score, while the MBE accounts for 50% of your score.
-On Tuesday of the exam period, in the morning session you will be given three hours to answer three essay questions, and in the afternoon session you will be given three hours and 30 minutes for two essay questions and one performance test.
-The MBE is administered on Wednesday.
-The parts of the exam may not be taken separately.
+The written tests together account for 50% of your score, and the MBE accounts for the other 50% of your score.
+On Tuesday of the exam period, you will have three hours to answer three essay questions in the morning session, and you will have three hours and 30 minutes to answer two essay questions and one performance test in the afternoon session.
+On Wednesday, you will have (2) three-hour sessions for the MBE.
+The individual parts of the exam may not be taken separately.

 It is very important that you review the exam rules.
 These rules set out what can and cannot be brought into the testing center on each day.
-It is encouraged that you plan to arrive early on each testing day.
+You are encouraged to arrive early on each testing day.

-For the dates of upcoming CA Bar Exams, visit the Dates & Deadlines webpage.
+For dates of upcoming bar exams, visit the Dates & Deadlines webpage.

-For an introduction to the Multistate Bar Exam, the Law Library offers Strategies & Tactics for the MBE: Multistate Bar Exam (KF303 .W345 2016, Law Library Reserves).
+For an introduction to the MBE, the Law Library offers Strategies & Tactics for the MBE: Multistate Bar Exam (KF306 .E46 2018, Law Library Reserves).